-If you file your taxes late, forget to report income, or have an outstanding balance, the Canada Revenue Agency typically charges penalties and interest on your taxes owed.
-The penalties start at 5% but can go up to 50% of your balance, and interest accrues monthly until your balance is paid.
-Over time, these amounts can really add up, but the agency also has provisions that let you apply for a waiver of your interest and penalties.
+If you file your taxes late, forget to report income, or have an outstanding balance, the Canada Revenue Agency (CRA) typically charges penalties and interest on the unpaid portions of your tax bill.
+The penalties start at 5% for unpaid taxes, but can go up to 50% of your balance if you understated your taxes or overstated your credits while filing a false tax statement.
+These penalties include individual income and income from a business.
+Interest accrues monthly until you pay the balance in full.
+Over time, these amounts can really add up, but the CRA also has provisions that let you apply for a waiver of your interest and penalties.

-To apply for relief, use Form RF4288.
+To apply for relief from penalties and interest, submit Form RC4288.
 Along with the form, you need to submit the following information:

 - Social Insurance numbers, business numbers, and similar business identifiers

 - Descriptions of what happened and why you’re seeking relief

 - Related documents, such as doctor’s statements or death certificates if you’re requesting relief due to a death in the family

 - Financial disclosure documents if you’re requesting relief based on financial hardship

 - History of payments and payment arrangements regarding the balance you owe

 You can apply for relief of both interest and penalties related to the last 10 tax years.
 For instance, if you apply for relief in 2019, you can request relief on tax returns going back to 2009, but you can’t request relief from bills owed on returns from 2008 and further back.